AI Knowledge Base for Customer Support (2026 Guide)

 Q2: Will implementing an AI knowledge base reduce the need for human support agents?

-A2: Implementing an AI knowledge base will significantly reduce the volume of routine, repetitive support tickets (Tier 1 support), but it does not eliminate the need for human agents.
-Instead, it shifts the role of the human agent.
-By successfully deflecting common questions (e.g., “How do I reset my password?”, “What is your return policy?”), the AI frees up human agents to handle complex, emotionally nuanced, or high-value interactions that require empathy, critical thinking, and negotiation skills.
-The AI knowledge base acts as a powerful first line of defense and a vital tool for agents, ultimately leading to a more efficient support operation and more fulfilling roles for human staff.
+It will significantly reduce the volume of routine, repetitive tickets (Tier 1 support), but it does not eliminate the need for human agents.
+The role shifts.
+By deflecting common questions like “How do I reset my password?” or “What is your return policy?”, the AI frees agents to handle complex, emotionally sensitive, or high-value interactions that require empathy, critical thinking, and judgment.
+The AI knowledge base works best as a first line of defense and a resource for agents, not a replacement for them.

 Q3: How do I ensure the AI is providing accurate answers and not “hallucinating” information?